jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining classes
+Solve an AttributeError by defining classes
 --------------------------------------------

 A :doc:`class <classes>` is a blueprint that represents an `object <https://docs.python.org/3/glossary.html#term-object>`_.
 I think of it is a collection of :doc:`methods (functions) <functions>` and attributes